 If you are a new Qedit/UX user, please follow the installation instructions in the Qedit User Manual.
-The notes below assume that you are an existing Qedit/UX user who is upgrading to version 5.3.13.

 To install this upgrade of Qedit, follow these steps:

 - 1. You must log on as root. - 2.
 Create the correct directory structure. - 3.
 Restore Qedit/UX and its associated files from the distribution tape. - 4.
 Set up variables to let Qedit know where some of its supporting files are located. - 5.
-Set up a link between /var/tmp and /usr/tmp if you are installing on HP-UX 10.x. - 6.
+Set up a link between /var/tmp and /usr/tmp if you are installing on HP-UX 10..x. - 6.
 If you have the Qedit for Windows server, you need to start the daemon process. (optional)